Siapas-Laboratory/pyBehavior/README.md

 python -m pyBehavior.main --setup_dir /path/to/root/setup/dir
 ```

- From here select `Edit Mappings` and click the `create` button at the top.
+ From here select `Edit Mappings` and click the `create` button at the top of the new window.
 This will open a dialog where you can enter information about the setup.

  ![alt text](docs/new_setup.jpg "new setup")

  Once completed, if you are interfacing with national instruments cards you will want to first use the map editor window to assign names to any relevant ports on your national instruments cards, indicate whether or not they should be used as a digital input, and save.
 At this point you can close all windows to work on developing the setup GUI.
-Once you've finished developing the setup GUI and any protocols you would like to run on it, you can run the above command again to launch the GUI and instead choose `Select Setup` to select and open GUI you've created.
-At the top of the window you'll find a drop down menu where you can select a protocol to run.
+Once you've finished developing the setup GUI and any protocols you would like to run on it, you can launch your GUI by running the above command again and instead choosing `Select Setup` to select and open your GUI.
+At the top of your GUI you'll find a drop down menu where you can select a protocol to run.

 ## Creating your first Setup GUI
+Here we will describe the process of creating a setup GUI.
+For an example of a root setup directory with functioning setup GUIs defined inside see the example folder.
 After using the GUI to create the setup sub-directory you should see that your setup root directory has the following structure:

 ```